Lanecrest/Coin-Thief/README.md

 2001.
 It is the realized version of a project started long ago!

-The design goal is to keep the game on the more basic side by only using default modules and only using the command line to display.
+The design goal is to keep the game on the more basic side by only using default modules and only using the console to display and keyboard for inputs.

 The game overwent a code overhaul in April 2023 with new features added for consideration in the Devpost [Pygames](https://pygames.devpost.com/)